ResonantPyre/resonantpyre.github.io/Fukuyama_Science.md

 A "universal history" is "an attempt to find a meaningful pattern in the overall development of of human societies generally".
 A key assumption is the basic continuity of history, in a way that surpasses the mere repetition of cycles.
 In the Western tradition, the first Universal Histories were Christian and the first secular versions of a Universal History originated with the progress being made with the scientific method.

 Modern natural science provided a metric upon which a clear notion of "progress" could be tied to.
 Progress was the cumulative and possibly endless quest for knowledge.
-A French intellectual in the 17th century, Fontenelle, described it thus: "A good cultivated mind contains, so to speak, all minds of preceding centuries; it is but a single identical mind which has been developing and improving itself all the time..".
-The progressive evolution of knowledge is also the evolution of the human mind.
+A French intellectual in the 17th century, Fontenelle, described it thus:

+   > "A good cultivated mind contains, so to speak, all minds of preceding centuries; it is but a single identical mind which has been developing and improving itself all the time".

 Fukuyama stakes his attempt to show the directionality of human history on there being a constant and uniform mechanism that dictates historical evolution in a certain direction and also "preserves the memory of earlier periods into the present" (71) to prevent repetition.
 Agreeing with intellectuals of the past, he agrees that __knowledge__ is the mechanism of directionality, specifically and most un-ambiguously scientifically derived knowledge of the natural universe.
 Scientific knowledge is not all knowledge, or even most, but it is the one which most clearly accumulates in a way accessible and usable to all.